MystenLabs/sui/doc/src/learn/architecture/validators.md

 To learn how to set up and run a Sui Validator node, including how staking and rewards work, see [Sui Validator Node](../../build/validator-node.md).

 Sui uses Delegated Proof-of-Stake (DPoS) to determine which validators operate the network and their voting power.
-Validators are incentivized to participate in good faith via a share of transaction fees, staking rewards, and slashing stake and staking rewards in case of misbehavior.
+Validators are incentivized to participate in good faith via a share of transaction fees and staking rewards, and by slashing future staking rewards in cases of misbehavior.

 ## Epochs